 What do you see as the most common challenge for indie authors?
 Finishing the book!
 I even struggle with this.
 Set deadlines for yourself.
 Find writers groups to hold you accountable and cheer you on when you need motivation.
 As a wonderful author once told me, “Just put your butt in the chair and do the work.”

 And can you predict the next big disruption in the publishing industry?
 We’re already seeing this with the rise of Wattpad, but I think interactive short-form content that is easily consumable is going to be the next big thing.

 🎧 Season 1 Ep.
 3: Print on Demand for Indie Authors

-Print on demand has revolutionized the publishing industry by making publishing more affordable for indie authors without sacrificing variety or quality.
-Join us as we discuss the ways print-on-demand publishing is the perfect solution for self-publishing authors in regards to availability and efficiency.
+Print-on-demand has revolutionized the publishing industry by making publishing more affordable for indie authors without sacrificing variety or quality.
+Join us as we discuss the ways print-on-demand publishing is the perfect solution for self-publishing authors in regard to availability and efficiency.

 🎧 Season 1 Ep.
 8: What Does It Cost to Self-Publish?

 One concern for self-publishing authors is the cost associated with self-publishing a book.
 This episode discusses the most important investments to make in your book including book editing, book design, ISBNs, and book marketing.
 We also share where to find experts in the field to help you create a professional book.

 🎧 Spotlight 2018: Book Sales to Big Screens: Spotlight on Anna Todd

 Anna Todd is the author of the successful After series, which began as serialized fanfiction and now has over 15 million copies in circulation and a multi-series movie deal.
 In her spotlight episode, she explained to IngramSpark podcast listeners how her work on Wattpad was picked up and published in 30 languages.
 Being published in other countries taught her to take control of her work, leading her to recapture the film rights to After and to go indie with her following book, The Brightest Stars.